Hagenimanaeric/Hagenimanaeric/README.md

 - 👋 Hi, I’m @Hagenimanaeric
-- 👀 I’m interested in  data analysis using R, Stata Spss
+- 👀 I’m interested in  data analysis using R, Stata, and Spss
 - 🌱 I’m currently learning Economic Ststistics
 - 💞️ I’m looking to collaborate on instititution
 - 📫 How to reach me  call me with 0781308864
+-

 <!---
 Hagenimanaeric/Hagenimanaeric is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.